Certified Short Course Calendar 2025

 This course provides students with a solid grounding in the dynamics of private sector-led community social investments and economic development (CoSI and ED) within the natural resource sector.

-By exploring fundamental concepts, paradigms, models and approaches you will gain the essential knowledge and skills for designing and implementing impactful CoSI and ED programmes.
+By exploring fundamental concepts, paradigms, models and approaches, you will gain the essential knowledge and skills for designing and implementing impactful CoSI and ED programmes.
 Utilising a mixed-methods approach of theory and hands-on learning, you will develop practical strategies to foster sustainable development and positive change in communities affected by natural resource projects.

 What you will walk away with: